syedwaseemjan/EventsManager/README.md

 # Assignment
-As assignment showing how we can create user registration and events portal in django and vuejs where signed in users can
+A sample project showing how we can create user registration and events portal in django and vuejs where signed in users can
-1. Create new events
+1. Create new events.
-2. Signup for an upcoming event
+2. Signup for an upcoming event.
 3. Withdraw from an event.

 ## Development